yellowmessenger/documentation/docs/platform_concepts/appConfiguration/google-sheets.md

 sidebar_label : Google Sheets
 ---

-## Scope of Integration

-Yellow.ai Integration with Google Sheets enables you to seamlessly access Google sheets services.
-Any customer who has a Google account will be able to connect with yellow.ai using OAuth.
+Google Sheets integration enables your AI Agent to seamlessly access Google sheets services.
+You can use OAuth to connect your Google account with yellow.ai using OAuth.
 Using this integration you can create, read, insert/update and clear values from a spreadsheet.

 ## Configuration